babakfp/babakfp.ir/src/docs/tailwindcss-addons/changelog/+page.md

 title: CHANGELOG
 ---

+## 1.7.0

+-   [breaking] Renamed `screenSizeFix` option to `screenToDynamicScreen`.

 ## 1.6.0

+Update to this version if you are using any of the previous versions!

 -   Added TypeScript auto-completion for options.

 ## 1.5.0

+Update to this version if you are using any of the previous versions!

 -   Fixed `minHeight` and `maxHeight` from `moreDefaultValues` not working when using `screenSizeFix`.